grafana/tempo/docs/sources/tempo/operations/troubleshooting/unable-to-see-trace.md

 ### Diagnose the issue

 Check if the pipeline is dropping spans.
-The following metrics on the _Grafana Agent_ help determine this:
+The following metrics on Grafana Agent help determine this:
 - `tempo_exporter_send_failed_spans`.
 The value of this metric should be 0.
 - `tempo_receiver_refused_spans`.
 This value of this metric should be 0.
 - `tempo_processor_dropped_spans`.
 The value of this metric should be 0.